 - The LEV standard would require manufacturers to deliver vehicles for sale in Minnesota that meet the more stringent GHG and other air pollutant emissions standards established by California.
-The LEV standard is a tailpipe emissions standard for auto manufacturers; it does not establish any requirements directly for vehicle owners and does not require a personal vehicle inspection program.
+The LEV standard sets a tailpipe emissions standard for auto manufacturers; it does not require a personal vehicle inspection program.

 Request for Comments

 Detailed overview of the concepts MPCA is considering for the Clean Cars Minnesota rulemaking.
-This document will help readers understand the potential rules being considered and their rationale so that people may provide comments.
-Topics where input is specifically requested are highlighted, but comments are welcomed on any or all of the rule concepts.
+This document will help readers understand the potential rules being considered and their rationale.

 Colorado is the most recent state to have adopted these standards.
 MPCA is considering using Colorado’s rule language and regulatory analysis as a model from which to develop our own.
-Commenters may find it useful to refer to Colorado’s rule and analysis in their comments, and several of the questions in our concepts document relate to Colorado’s materials.
+Several of the questions in our Supplement document refer to Colorado’s materials.